 The Climate Action Incentive Payment (CAIP) is a tax-free quarterly benefit for Canadian residents living in Alberta, Manitoba, Ontario, or Saskatchewan.

-Before 2022, it was a refundable tax credit you could claim on your income tax return.
+Previously, it was a refundable tax credit you could claim on your income tax return.
 Now, it is a payment made directly to your bank each quarter.

 This guide will tell you everything you need to know about the Climate Action Incentive Payment, including who is eligible, how to apply, the payment dates, and more.

-Climate Action Incentive Payment Dates in 2023
+Climate Action Incentive Payment (CAIP) Amounts in 2023-2024

 The Climate Action Incentive Payments increase slightly each year but are not relative to your income.

-Below is a breakdown of how much you can receive in total for the 2023-2024 payment period depending on which province you live in.
+Below is a breakdown of how much you can receive in total for the 2023-2024 payment period, depending on which province you live in.

 Climate Action Incentive Payments in Alberta